DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [Index](#index)

 ### Indexes_CreateOrUpdate
-Creates a new Azure Search index or updates an index if it already exists.
+Creates a new search index or updates an index if it already exists.

 ```js